stratosphereips/NetSecGame/docs/Components.md

 # Game Components
-Here you can see the details of all components of the NetSetEnvironment and their usage.
+Here, you can see the details of all components of the NetSetEnvironment and their usage.
 These components are located in [game_components.py](/env/game_components.py).

 ## Building blocks
-Following classes are used in the game to hold information about the state of the game.
+The following classes are used in the game to hold information about the state of the game.
 They are used both in the [Actions](#actions) and [GameState](#gamestate).

 ### IP
 IP is immutable object that represents an IPv4 object in the NetSecGame.
 It has a single parameter of the address in a dot-decimal notation (4 octet represeted as decimal value separeted by dots).